nakigoe/nakigoe/README.md

 <br> <a href="https://github.com/nakigoe?tab=repositories" target="_blank">LIST OF NAKIGOE REPOSITORIES</a></h1>

 ## Bash, Ansible Automata
-⭐ A Bash script to create and test your starting Ansible template on a Docker container with SSH setup before running the Ansible project on a physical remote server.
+⭐ A Bash script to create and test your starting Ansible template on a Docker container with SSH setup before running the Ansible project on a physical remote server:
 <br> <a href="https://github.com/nakigoe/ansible-automata/" target="_blank">github.com/nakigoe/ansible-automata/</a>

 ## Python, Matplotlib library